edinstance/Test-Actions/README.md

 # Test-Actions

-I'm using this repo to test GitHub actions that im creating and going to use.
-The actions I have created so far are:
+This repository serves as a testing ground for GitHub actions that I am developing and planning to use in my projects.

+## Actions Developed So Far:

+1. **Create Branch for New Issue:**
-  An action that creates a branch for a new issue when a certain label is added.
-It also adds a comment to the issue once the branch is made.
+   - This action automatically creates a branch for a new issue when a certain label is added to it.
+   - Once the branch is created, it adds a comment to the issue with a link to the newly created branch.

+Feel free to explore the actions further and contribute to their development!